ArwaS97/Medius-Health-Challenge/README.md

 ---------------------------------------------------------------------------------------------

-### To answer the challenge, the "Medius Health Challenege.ipynb" has analysis set-up as:
+### To answer the challenge, the "Medius Health Challenge.ipynb" has analysis set-up as:
 1. **Load imports/libraries**
 2. **Process text files/documents to extract information**
     * Extract files to make dataframe